substrate-system/web-component/README.md

 ### `emit(name:string, opts:{ bubbles?, cancelable?, detail? }):boolean`

-This will dispatch a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events), namespaced according to a convention.
+This will emit a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events), namespaced according to a convention.

+The return value is the same as the native `.dispatchEvent` method,

+> returns `true` if either event's `cancelable` attribute value is false or its `preventDefault()` method was not invoked, and `false` otherwise.

-That way we can use event bubbling while minimizing event name collisions.
+Because the event is namespaced, we can use event bubbling while minimizing event name collisions.

-The convention is to take the `NAME` property, appended with `:event-name`.
+The naming convention is to take the `NAME` property of the class, and append a string `:event-name`.

 So `emit('test')` dispatches an event like `my-element:test`.

-In practice this looks like:

 ```js
 class MyElement {